Offer In Compromise

-For our current purpose we want to explain Offer in Compromise.
-Simply stated, Offer in Compromise means that you will pay taxes less than your tax debt.
+Simply stated, an offer in compromise means that you will pay less taxes than your tax debt.
 How much less will depend on your financial situation.
 Basically, the IRS uses a formula that factors income, expenses, various percentages of assets owned, and other unique items.

 The answer is intuitive in this case.
 You have no assets and you have income less than your expenses.
 Because we cannot offer $0, we theoretically offer $1 to settle your $300,000 tax debt.
 Sounds unbelievable, but it’s the law.